WoW Rise of Azshara is getting closer!

 On the other hand, we have the fascinating city of Mechagon with the plotline that will even borrow a little bit from the cyberpunk genre.
 After all, the Junker Gnomes are exiled for refusing to replace all their body parts with mechanical implants.

-Two great zones, a raid and a massive dungeon in combination with the improvements of the Heart of Azeroth system and some other changes certainly are a good thing.
+Two great zones, raids and a massive dungeon in combination with the improvements of the Heart of Azeroth system and some other changes certainly are a good thing.
 They might even turn out to be exactly what the game needs at this point in time.
-If you want to improve your gaming experience in WoW check out the World of Warcraft category at MMOAuctions!
+If you want to improve your gaming experience or boost your account in WoW check out the World of Warcraft category at MMOAuctions!